ACT News items

 Once completed, the 3.5 acre campus will include teaching and commercial production kitchens, […]

-Baltimore food entrepreneurs: Loans of up to $10,000 available to grow small food businesses through generous support from the Goldseker Foundation.
+Baltimore food entrepreneurs: American Communities Trust is offering loans of up to $10,000 are available to grow small food businesses through generous support from the Goldseker Foundation.
 Please review the Application Package below for more information.

 ACT, in partnership with Econsult Solutions and Urbane Development, is proud to announce the release of U.S. Kitchen Incubators: An Industry Update– a follow-up to the 2013 first-of-its-kind industry report U.S. Kitchen Incubators: An Industry Snapshot.
 The report illustrates the results of a survey assessing the landscape of U.S. kitchen incubators’ facilities, operating models, products, rates, […]